No-Go Theorem for Quasiparticle BEC in the Spin-Boson Model: Discussion by the Resolvent Algebra

-\begin{rem} Taking the equilibrium state as the starting point, the only essential ideal in the resolvent algebra is $\oaideal{J}_{\mathrm{tot},\txtirsingular}$, which kills the infrared-divergent directions.
-On the physical quotient algebra $\oa{A}_{\txtphys,\sminvtemperature}$, the equilibrium state is regular and its GNS representation is faithful, so no additional state-dependent kernel appears in the representation space.
+\begin{rem} When the KMS state is taken as the base point, the only essential ideal in the resolvent algebra is $\oaideal{J}_{\txtspinboson,\txtirsingular}$, which kills the infrared-divergent directions.
+The KMS state on the physical quotient algebra $\oa{A}_{\txtspinboson,\txtphys,\sminvtemperature}$ is regular and its GNS representation is faithful, so no additional state-dependent kernel appears in the representation space.

-The issue of BEC is not the generation of another abstract quotient but whether there remain directions in the physical space $\sphilb{D}_{\txtphys,\sminvtemperature}$ satisfying $\fun{\opform{q}_{0}}{f} > 0$.
-Proposition \ref{expedition0012129} shows that even if such directions remain, what is visible is not the vanishing of a fixed generator but the decay of the resolvent expectation in the large-amplitude limit.
-It is therefore natural to regard $\oaideal{J}_{\txtbec}$ not as an essential quotient ideal like the infrared ideal $\oaideal{J}_{\txtirsingular}$, but as an auxiliary ideal recording condensate directions remaining inside the physical space.
-Under the assumption of moderateness, such directions are empty by Proposition \ref{expedition0012127}, and as a result $\oaideal{J}_{\txtbec} = \setone{0}$. \end{rem}
+The BEC problem is not the creation of another abstract quotient.
+It is the question of whether directions satisfying $\fun{\opform{q}_{\txtbsn,0,\sminvtemperature}}{f} > 0$ remain inside the physical space $\sphilb{D}_{\txtbsn,\txtphys,\sminvtemperature}$.
+By Proposition \ref{expedition0012129}, even if such directions remain, what is observed is not the vanishing of fixed generators but the decay of resolvent expectations in the large-amplitude limit.
+It is therefore natural to regard $\oaideal{J} _{\txtbsn,\txtbec}$ not as an essential quotient ideal like the infrared ideal $\oaideal{J} _{\txtbsn,\txtirsingular}$ but as an auxiliary ideal recording the condensate directions that remain inside the physical space.
+If the zero-mode vanishing condition is assumed, such directions are empty by Proposition \ref{expedition0012127}; consequently $\oaideal{J}_{\txtbsn,\txtbec} = \setone{0}$.
+Furthermore, the free-Bose-gas type $c$-number substitution and the van-Hove-model type linear shift are auxiliary comparisons measuring the degenerate value of the spin random variable $\mathsf{Y}_{\sminvtemperature,f}$.
+Therefore a nonzero deterministic shift is not identified with the presence or absence of BEC directions. \end{rem}